This post is sponsored by Paramount Pictures

 I used washi tape to put my guide on the wall, but in a classroom, I’d just lay it next to the garden.

-After every gnome is found, have the child hide them in new spots, and YOU try to find them, rearrange the garden, or create a scene from the movie.
+After finding every gnome, have the child hide them in new spots, and YOU try to find them, rearrange the garden, or create a scene from the movie.
 This activity is meant to spark even more play, so let your creative little one explore.

-Set a date with your family to see Sherlock Gnomes in theatres on March 23.
-Find out more about the film by connecting on social media and watch the trailer below!
+Then, set a date with your family to see Sherlock Gnomes in theatres on March 23.
+Find out more about the film by connecting on social media and be sure to watch the trailer below!

 Like Sherlock Gnomes on Facebook